videturfortuna/vehicle_reid_itsc2023/README.md

 | -------- | ----------- | ----------- | ----------- | ----------- | ----------- |
 | CE + Tri | 91.35/86.46 | 91.66/87.01 | 91.48/86.76 | 91.99/87.39 | 92.03/87.49 |
 | CE | Tri | 90.36/85.17 | NULL        | 91.15/86.22 | NULL        | **92.32**/**87.97** |

+Please cite our paper if you are using any proposed techniques or base in our code:

+Some code as dataset opening, evaluation, and other is mainly reused from:
+Parsing-based View-aware Embedding Network for Vehicle Re-Identification Bag of Tricks and A Strong Baseline for Deep Person Re-identification FastREID